-Both energy efficiency and high protection performance available with new eco-conversion UPSs
+Both energy efficiency and high protection performance available with new eConversion UPSs

 However, the larger 3-Phase double-conversion UPSs normally used to protect data centers are typically equipped with a static bypass path incorporating features that act as a source of redundancy for the UPS inverter.
 Additionally, and importantly, unless there is a fault condition, which is rare, the critical load is not subject to power disturbances even during a main power problem.

-In advanced eco-mode, the primary power path in normal operation is the bypass path, but the inverter remains in parallel with the input, without handling the load current.
-This arrangement means it can more seamlessly take over the supply to the output should a mains failure occur.
-Advanced eco-mode offers some additional filtering advantages too, shielding the utility from harmonic currents generated by the loads, although there is a consequent, if small, loss in efficiency in the 0.5-1.0% range.
+In eConversion mode, the primary power path in normal operation is the bypass path, but the inverter remains in parallel with the input, without handling the load current.
+This arrangement means it can more seamlessly take over the supply to the output should a mains failure occur. eConversion mode offers some additional filtering advantages too, shielding the utility from harmonic currents generated by the loads, although there is a consequent, if small, loss in efficiency in the 0.5-1.0% range.

-As the technology has matured, UPSs with ECOnversion, such as the Schneider Electric’s Galaxy VX range, are able to provide flexible operations to meet a range of uptime and power consumption goals.
-Incorporating innovative 4-level inverters, the Galaxy VX UPS has the capability to operate in double conversion mode, eco-mode or in ECOnversion mode for up to 98.8% ultra-high efficiency.
-In addition to the UPS delivering output voltage in both eco-mode and ECOnversion mode, Schneider’s Galaxy VX has also achieved compliance with IEC 62040-3 Class 1 UL verification.
+As the technology has matured, UPSs with eConversion, such as the Schneider Electric’s Galaxy VX range, are able to provide flexible operations to meet a range of uptime and power consumption goals.
+Incorporating innovative 4-level inverters, the Galaxy VX UPS has the capability to operate in double conversion mode, ECO mode or in eConversion mode for up to 98.8% ultra-high efficiency.
+In addition to the UPS delivering output voltage in both ECO mode and eConversion mode, Schneider’s Galaxy VX eConversion VFI-SS-111 has also achieved UL performance verification per IEC 62040-3.

-Independently tested by UL, ECOnversion has demonstrated its ability to react as a Class 1 rated system according to ICE 62040-3, based on possible outage situations.
+Independently tested by UL, eConversion has demonstrated its ability to react as a Class 1 rated system according to IEC 62040-3, based on possible outage situations.
 Third-party verification from UL provides peace of mind and proof of operating performance to data center managers responsible for ensuring the availability of mission critical services, as well as for specifiers underwriting designs and professional indemnity.